jnalon/fast-fourier-transform/c/README.md

 My system is Linux with the GNU C Compiler (`gcc`) installed, I'll go with it.
 It is very easy to compile, just issue this command in the shell:

 ```
-$ gcc -o fft fft.c -lm
+$ gcc -o fft main_fft.c fft.c fft_native.c my_complex.c time_it.c -lm
 ```

-to compile the `fft.c` file (don't forget the `-lm` switch to link the math library).
+to compile the `main_fft.c` file (don't forget the `-lm` switch to link the math library).
 This will generate an executable file named `fft` in the same folder, that can be run with the command:

 ```
 $ ./fft
 ```

-To compile and run `anyfft.c`, `fft_complex.c` or `anyfft_complex.c`, follow the same steps, just change the program name in the commands.
+To compile and run `main_anyfft.c`, follow the same steps, just change `main_fft.c` to `main_anyfft.c` in the commands.
 Once running, the program will repeat the function calls a certain number of times, and show a table comparing the methods.
+You won't be surprised to find out that the native implementation of complex numbers is faster (but by a _very small_ margin).